 As the above suggests, it isn’t easy getting the presumption.
 And even if you do, the FTB can attempt to rebut it.
 And beyond that, the benefit of the presumption is further eroded by a special rule the FTB almost always invokes: namely, the determinations of taxing authorities are presumptively correct.
 In short, if an FTB auditor concludes a taxpayer is a resident, the taxpayer bears the burden of proving otherwise on appeal, even if he qualified for the six-month presumption.
 This conflict between presumptions has never been reconciled by case law.
 As a practical matter, however, the FTB not surprisingly usually insists on the presumption of correctness.
 “The FTB’s tax assessments are presumptively correct” is usually the first sentence in the argument of the FTB’s brief in response to a taxpayer’s residency appeal.

-Now of course, quantify has a quality all its own.
+Now of course, quantity has a quality all its own.
 If you spend a great deal of time in California (say, more than half a year), the FTB might legitimately argue that your stay here isn’t temporary, any claims about intent notwithstanding.
 For residency purposes, it’s not what a taxpayer says he intends, it’s what his actions show he intends, that determine whether the purpose of a stay in California is temporary or not.
-Most of us are not rock stars.
+Most of us aren’t singers in a rock ‘n’ roll band.
 Where we spend most of the year is usually a pretty good indicator of our state of residence.
 In fact, there is a rebuttable nine-month presumption against taxpayers spending time in California, but I won’t get into that here – like the six-month presumption, it rarely plays a determinative role in legal residency cases.

 Furthermore, FTB auditors seem as enamored with the six-month figure as the internet is.
 If a nonresident spends less than six months in California, it will likely show up in the auditor’s report, if only in an attempt to rebut a presumption that probably doesn’t apply in the first place.